briangu/cloudcmd/README.md

 Cloudcmd is a distributed cloud storage engine that enables file indexing, de-duplication, tagging, and replication to arbitrary storage endpoints implemented as adapters.

 The cloudcmd engine has a simple command line interface (cli) called cld.
-Most cld commands accept JSON emitted by other comands to allow easy piping and usage of archive file sets.
+Most cld commands accept JSON emitted by other cld commands (e.g. find) to allow easy piping and usage of archive file sets.

 Example
 -------